 The Portfolio manager gives you access to all things related to portfolios.
-The manager is broken up into 3 sections, the upper left contains the list of portfolios, the lower left contains a list of actions that can be performed on portfolios, along with a link to each associated action.
+The manager is broken up into three sections.
+The upper section left contains the list of portfolios.
+The lower left section contains a list of actions that can be performed on portfolios, along with a link to each associated action.
 The main window on the right loads the details of the selected portfolio from the portfolio list.

 The screenshot below highlights these three sections along with the buttons going across the top of the main window which gives you access to portfolio tools and portfolio related actions.
 For more information on the Portfolio tools, please see our Portfolio Help.

 The top left panel in which displays the list of the portfolios has the ability to be widened so you can see the detail of the portfolios.
 As seen in the screenshot below when you move the cursor over the right side of the panel the cursor will change and this is when you can widen the panel.

 The expanded panel displays the last trade in the portfolio, the change in $ and %, as well as the value and total gain of the portfolio as seen in the screenshot below.

-The main window in the portfolio manager displays the details of the portfolio under three tabs, Allocations, Positions and Transactions, see more detail on each below.
+The main window in the portfolio manager displays the details of the portfolio under three tabs, Allocations, Positions and Transactions.
+More details follow on each below.

 The Allocations tab gives you the breakdown of the portfolio by Assets, Sectors and Regions.
 These tables show you the percentage breakdown of your portfolio.